-The maximum size for this ROI is 512x512.
+Adjust the adorner to adjust the size of the Focus ROI.
 You are able to set this ROI anywhere on the Preview window.

-2) Press Auto to perform an auto focus operation, to get the focus value of the selected preview.
+2) Press Auto to perform an auto focus operation, which will return the focus value of the selected focus ROI.

-2) Click on "Choose Auto Focus ROI" button to select a particular region in your preview.
+2) Click on "Choose Auto Focus ROI" button to select a new region in your preview.

 Note: Always try to select something with crisp edges.
 When using an image with poor image quality, the Auto Focus algorithm may not work properly.
 Please review the Quick Tips for Best Image Quality article for help obtaining a good quality image from your camera.